87tana/ML_Classification_Imbalance_Banking/README.md

 We focused on **AUC** over accuracy because the dataset is imbalanced with the majority class being "no".
 Using accuracy as a metric can result in a high accuracy score even for a random model.
 However, AUC considers both **true positive rate** and **false positive rate**, and only a model with TPR and FPR well above the random line in the ROC curve will have a good AUC.
 Accuracy cannot guarantee this.

+ ## **File Description**

+**Bank_EDA**: Insights on Exploratory Data Analysis.

+**Preprocessing & Modeling**: Building 3 models and the evaluation part.

+**Preprocessing & Modeling_Over&UnderSampled**: Applying oversampling techniques like SMOTE, SVMSMOTE & undersampling to assess whether they can improve the misclassification issue in this imbalanced data set.

+**Modeling on Socio-Economic Attributes**: (additional bank dataset) to check whether they can affect misclassification and decrease false negatives.

 ## Understanding the DataSet

 **Bank client Data**: